chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 My code was written in C.
 ```

+Now that we have successfully tested our example program locally, next, we will compile and run it inside of an image.

 ### Step 2: Creating the Dockerfile

-Now that we have successfully tested our example program locally, next, we will compile and run it inside of an image.
 An advantage of choosing to run your code inside of containerized environments is portability.
 In the previous step, `gcc` compiled the binary to run on your machine.
 However, if you were to run this binary on a different operating system, it likely will fail to execute properly.
 Using a container ensures that your program will run on any machine as the containerized environment will be consistent across platforms.

 Let us begin by creating a Dockerfile called `Dockerfile1` for our image.
-Execute the following code with the text editor of your choice to begin editing a new file.

 ```sh
 nano Dockerfile1
 ```

-The following Dockerfile will:
+This Dockerfile will do the following:
 1. Use the `gcc-glibc:latest` Chainguard Image as the base image;
 2. Set the current working directory to `/usr/bin`;
 3. Copy our `hello.c` program code to the current directory;